fatih/gb-example/README.md

 ```

 * Your code is always under `src/`.
 The code should be organized in packages.
 * Packages should be in Go style and have proper layout.
-Here we use
-  `github.com/fatih/gb-example` folder and all our packages are inside that
-  folder.
-* We have three packages under `src/github.com/fatih/gb-example/`:
+* We have three packages under `src/`:
 	1. `snakecase` is package, which can be imported by others.
 It uses the third
 	   party package `github.com/fatih/camelcase`
 	2. `convert` is a `main` package that can be executed once build.
 It